If you don’t know how the Croats drink, you are bound to end up with a hangover. Because we drink a lot and we drink the strong stuff.

 Don’t sweat it.
 Well, just the toxins you can!

-Now, once you feel like your old self, why not make your own burek?
-Or štrukli?
-Nice and creamy and greasy?
-Yes?
-The recipe is in my Cookbook.
+Now, once you feel like your old self, why not make your own sarma, or ajnpren soup?
+The recipes for all the meals mentioned above are in my Croatian Classics cookbook.
 Go get your copy, eh?